 Darrell Parker, a native of North Carolina, completed his undergraduate work at the University of North Carolina Asheville and earned his Ph.D. in economics from Perdue University.
 Dr. Parker's prodigious academic career includes many publications and academic appointments prior to his work at Limestone.
 As a professor of economics at Winthrop University, Dr. Parker founded the Winthrop Economic Development Center and served as its director from 1990 until 2001.
 From Winthrop, he moved to Georgia Southern University, serving in various posts from 2001 until 2006, including Professor of Economics, Director of the Center for Economic Education, Acting Associate Dean, and Director of the School of Economic Development in the College of Business Administration.

 Dr. Parker served as the Dean and Professor of Economics at the George Dean Johnson College of Business and Economics at the University of South Carolina Upstate in Spartanburg, South Carolina until 2012.
 After Upstate, Dr. Parker was appointed as the Dean and Professor of Economics for the College of Business at Western Carolina University in Cullowhee, North Carolina.
-He returned to the Upstate of South Carolina to serve as Limestone College's 22nd president after the board of trustees selected him to succeed Walt Griffin in December of 2017.
+He returned to the Upstate of South Carolina to serve as Limestone University's 22nd president after the board of trustees selected him to succeed Walt Griffin in December of 2017.